microsoft/CNTK/Documentation/current_iteration.md

 ### Dilated convolution
 Add support to dilation convolution on the GPU, exposed by BrainScript, C++ and Python API.
 Dilation convolution effectively increase the kernel size, without actually requiring a big kernel.
 To use dilation convoluton you need at least cuDNN 6.0.
 ### Free static axes support for convolution
 * We have added support for free static axes (`FreeDimension`) for convolution.
 This allows changing the input tensor size from minibatch to minibatch.
 For example, in case of CNNs this allows each minibatch to potentially have a different underlying image size.
-Similar support is also been enabled for pooling node.
+Similar support has also been enabled for pooling node.
-* Note that the Faster R-CNN example for object detection do not yet leverage the free static axes support for convolution (i.e., still scales and pads input images to a fixed size).
-This example is being updated to use free static axes for arbitrary input image size and is targeted for next release.
+* Note that the Faster R-CNN example for object detection does not yet leverage the free static axes support for convolution (i.e., still scales and pads input images to a fixed size).
+This example is being updated to use free static axes for arbitrary input image sizes, and is targeted for next release.
 ### Deterministic Pooling
 Now call `cntk.debug.force_deterministic()` will make max and average pooling determistic, this behavior depend on cuDNN version 6 or later.